tuanphung2308/better-auth-ui/README.md

 If you don't provide a toast function, the AuthCard will render an inline Alert component for notifications.

+When using a dynamic route it provides the following paths:
+["login", "signup", "logout", "magic-link", "forgot-password", "reset-password", "logout"] Customizable via authPaths prop.

 `pages/auth/[auth].tsx`
 ```tsx
 import { useCallback } from "react";